HR-CMGT/PRG06-vue-workshop/README.md

 }
 </script>
 ```
-*When using Class syntax you don't need a `data` and a `methods` object, like you do in a [default Javascript Vue project](https://vuejs.org/v2/guide/).
-Read more about [Typescript Class components here](https://alligator.io/vuejs/typescript-class-components/)*.
+*If you are familiar with [Vue in Javascript](https://vuejs.org/v2/guide/), you might expect a `data` and a `methods` object, but we don't need those when using [class syntax](https://alligator.io/vuejs/typescript-class-components/)*.

 ## Kickstarting the app

 We now have an App class, but no instance.
-We can create our app instance in the entry file of our app: `index.ts`. *The entry file of our application is configured in `webpack.config.js`.*
+We have to instantiate our app in `index.ts`. *The entry file of an application is configured in `webpack.config.js`.*

 **index.html**
 ```